Israeli settlement: Updates and related matters

 The Israeli government announced in 2019 that it has made monetary grants available for the construction of hotels in Area C of the West Bank.

 According to Peace Now, approvals for building in Israeli settlements in East Jerusalem expanded by 60% between 2017, when Donald Trump became US president, and 2019.

 On 9 July 2021, Michael Lynk, U.N. special rapporteur on human rights in the occupied Palestinian territory, addressing a session of the UN Human Rights Council in Geneva, said "I conclude that the Israeli settlements do amount to a war crime," and "I submit to you that this finding compels the international community...to make it clear to Israel that its illegal occupation, and its defiance of international law and international opinion, can and will no longer be cost-free."
 Israel, which does not recognize Lynk's mandate, boycotted the session.

 A new Israeli government, formed on 13 June 2021, declared a "status quo" in the settlements policy.
 According to Peace Now, as of 28 October this has not been the case.
 On October 24, 2021, tenders were published for 1,355 housing units plus another 83 in Givat HaMatos and on 27 October 2021, approval was given for 3,000 housing units including in settlements deep inside the West Bank.
 These developments were condemned by the U.S. as well as by the United Kingdom, Russia and 12 European countries. while UN experts, Michael Lynk, Special Rapporteur on the situation of human rights in the Palestinian Territory occupied since 1967 and Mr. Balakrishnan Rajagopal (United States of America), UN Special Rapporteur on adequate housing said that settlement expansion should be treated as a "presumptive war crime".

 In February 2023, the new Israeli government under Benjamin Netanyahu approved the legalization of nine illegal settler outposts in the West Bank.
 Finance Minister Bezalel Smotrich took charge of most of the Civil Administration, obtaining broad authority over civilian issues in the West Bank.
 In March 2023, Netanyahu's government repealed a 2005 law whereby four Israeli settlements, Homesh, Sa-Nur, Ganim and Kadim, were dismantled as part of the Israeli disengagement from Gaza.
 In June 2023, Israel shortened the procedure of approving settlement construction and gave Finance Minister Smotrich the authority to approve one of the stages, changing the system operating for the last 27 years.
 In its first six months, construction of 13,000 housing units in settlements, almost triple the amount advanced in the whole of 2022.

+In December 2025, the security cabinet of Israel sanctioned the establishment of 19 settlements in the occupied West Bank.
+Palestinian authorities assert that this initiative "intensifies years of land appropriation and demographic manipulation."
+According to Ynet, the United States is currently working on executing the plan.